folio-org/folio-org.github.io/guides/visibility-module-docs.md

 Eventually there might be "App store" categories that could be used to cross-link such information.

-Gather the first 200 characters of the Introduction section of each repository README page.

 Fully automate the regular gathering of the repos.json metadata.
 This could then also gather other information.